dn082/Project1/README.md

 In this project, I chose to analyze tweets using the Sentiment140 dataset.
 My goal is to understand patterns in how the wording and or the way text is framed a certain way text can express sentiment on whether it can have positive or negative emotions.

 My Research Questions
 - Pattern Focused: What are the most common words and phrases in positive tweets versus negative tweets?
-Do certain words or hashtags strongly correlate with positive or negative sentiment?
 - Length of Message Focused: Does the length of a tweet correlate with its sentiment?
 Such as are shorter tweets more often positive or negative?
 - Day of Time Trends Focused: Are there specific times or days when positive or negative tweets are more common?